Jayshil/my_thesis/README.md

 This code will do all these things autometically.
 But to do this you have to provide a data file of the targets.
 This file should contains various planetary as well as stellar parameters. collecting_data.py file can help in doing this.

 To run this code you only need to run main.py file and provide the path of this file to the code upon asking.

+In this second version of code, you can now do the analysis of targets which were observed by TESS in more than one sector.